material-motion/material-motion/concepts/runtimes.md

 The purpose of a Runtime is to enable the **coordination** of interactive motion in an application.

-Applications are entirely capable of defining motion without a Runtime

 Throughout this chapter we will apply a metaphor oriented around theater terminology.
 The metaphor primarily consists of **Actors** and **Intentions**.

 - An Intention is a **plan**.